"Your startup disk is almost full. To make more space available on your startup disk, delete some files."

 Step 3.
 You can then examine the duplicate music and videos and remove those you don't need.

-If you need to detect duplicate files of other kinds, such as documents, photos, use FonePaw MacMaster.
+Macube Cleaner is also good to use when you need to detect duplicate files of other kinds, such as documents, photos.

 The most effective way to free up space on startup disk is to remove large items from it.
 You can use Finder to quickly filter larger files.
 Then you can directly delete them or move them to an external storage device to free up space.
 This should quickly fix the "startup disk almost full" error.